roeap/flight-sql-client-node/README.md

 Releases are automated via github actions.

-To create a release, first increment the version. (note the use fo npm)
+To create a release, first increment the version. (note the use of npm)

 ```sh
 npm version <patch | minor | major | ...>